AlexandreDdaCosta/olympus/install/debian/etc/adapters/wireless/usb/TL-WN821N/README.md

-# Wireless USB driver for olympus installation
+# Wireless USB driver for olympus

 The latest version of this driver was built on a Debian 11 system using an open-source driver for the Realtek RTL8192EU software used to drive a specific